isaacambi/devops-stage-2/README.md

 - Get a domain e.g mydomain.com, configure the following subdomain as A records pointing to your public ip.
 - **mydomain.com, db.mydomain.com, proxy.mydomain.com**
 - replace the subdomain in nginx/nginx.conf with your subdomain in all required lines.
-- This example used **drintech.cloudopsdomain.online, db.drintech.cloudopsdomain.online, proxy.drintech.cloudopsdomain.online**
+- This example used **hello.cloudopsdomain.online, db.hello.cloudopsdomain.online, proxy.hello.cloudopsdomain.online**

 ## the initial setup of application
 - clone the application